orbitartprint/bballorbit/src/blog/content/transition-offense.md

-# How to Build an Unstoppable Transition Offense That Never Slows Down
+# How to Build an Unstoppable Transition Offense

-> “A bad transition is still better than a perfect half-court set.”
+> A bad transition is still better than a perfect half-court set.

 Every coach talks about playing fast — but few teams actually do.
 Transition isn’t just about speed; it’s about **reaction**, **intention**, and **freedom**.